Asymptotic condition numbers for linear ordinary differential equations: the generic real case: Dominance of the asymptotic condition numbers at a finite time

 \section{Dominance of the asymptotic condition numbers at a finite time}

-In this final section, we apply the results of Sections 2 and 3 in the context of Theorem \ref{two}, which establishes the dominance of the asymptotic condition numbers at finite time.
+In this final section before the conclusion, we apply the results of Sections 2 and 3 in the context of Theorem \ref{two}, which establishes the dominance of the asymptotic condition numbers at finite time.
 This also informs how quickly the asymptotic behavior of the condition numbers sets in.

 Theorem \ref{two} states that the dominance of the asymptotic condition numbers at a finite time is governed by how small $ \epsilon(t,\widehat{z}_0)$, $\epsilon(t,\widehat{y}_0)$ and $ \epsilon(t)$ are.
 The following theorem addresses this question, where we consider a general vector $u\in\mathbb{R}^n$ such that $\widehat{w}^{(1)}u\neq 0$, as is the case for $\widehat{z}_0$ and $\widehat{y}_0$.